Students & SWGs

 Bass School of Arts, Humanities, and Technology

-Calling all gamers!
-This work group will enlist students to aid with analyzing the logistics of running a multi-session, multi-player, no-elimination game in a professional academic setting.
+The goal of this working group is for students to continue analyzing the logistics of running a multi-session, multi-player, no-elimination game in a professional academic setting.
 The students will fill the roles of players participating in a short 4 session competition.
-The goal is to create a concise list of concepts and guidelines for designing games to be played for educational purposes in classroom settings.
+The goal is to further improve a concise list of concepts and guidelines for designing games to be played for educational purposes in classroom settings.